MattDierick/RTD-AzureAD-APM/source/class2/module1/module1.rst

 #.
 Click ``Next`` and start the configuration
 #.
 Configure the page as below

    #.
-Configuration Name : IIS-Bluesky-<My Name>  Why my name ?
+Configuration Name : ``IIS-Bluesky-<My Name>``  Why my name ?
 Because this app will be created in Azure AD tenant.
 And we need to differentiate all apps.
+Example : ``IIS-Bluesky-Matt``
    #.
-In ``Azure Service Account Details``, Select ``Copy Account Info form Existing Configuration``, and select ``IIS-basline``, then click ``Copy``
+In ``Azure Service Account Details``, Select ``Copy Account Info form Existing Configuration``, and select ``IIS-baseline``, then click ``Copy``

       .. image:: ../pictures/module1/IIS-baseline.png
          :align: center
          :scale: 50%

       |
       .. note :: In a real world, you will set here the values from the Azure Service Application created for APM.
-You have to create an Azure Application so that APM get access to Microsoft Graph API.
+You have to create an Azure Application so that APM gets access to Microsoft Graph API.
 But for **security concerns**, I can't show in this lab the application secret.

       .. note :: The steps to create this Azure applications are below

          #.
 In Azure AD, create a service application under your organization's tenant directory using App Registration.
          #.
 Register the App as Azure AD only single-tenant.
          #.
 Request permissions for Microsoft Graph APIs and assign the following permissions to the application:

             #.
 Application.ReadWrite.All
             #.
 Application.ReadWrite.OwnedBy
             #.
 Directory.Read.All